Aditya-Jyoti/Aditya-Jyoti/README.md

 <li>Bengali</li>
 </ul>

-Being a multi-lingual im also quite fluent in <br>
+Being a multilingual im also quite fluent in <br>
 some lesser known languages like <br>
 **Python, C/C++, JS/TS, Java** and more...